 Research the Position You are Looking for

-It’s possible that the position you desire to advance to will have different duties and qualifications from the one you presently hold.
-In order to determine your current suitability for the role and any skills you would need to improve on to be successful, it’s crucial to first research the job position before asking for a promotion.
+It’s possible that the position you desire to fill may have different duties and qualifications from the one you presently hold.
+To determine your current suitability for the role and any skills you would need to improve your chances for that job, it’s crucial to first research the job position before asking for a promotion.

 Get Ready with the Promotion Pitch

 You may create a pitch for promotion once you have a clear understanding of the duties of the position.
-The conversational topics you’ll utilize in your conversation with your company should be outlined in your pitch.
+The topics you’ll focus on in your conversation with your company should be outlined in your pitch.

-Make a strong argument for the value you can bring to this new role using the research you’ve already done, tying your past professional accomplishments and present skill set to the position you want.
-The bottom line is ultimately what matters to your employer, so focus your presentation above all else on the value that a promotion will bring to them.
+Make a strong argument for the value you can bring to this new role using the research you’ve already done, highlighting your past professional accomplishments and present skill set.

 You should include the following components in your pitch: